soumilvavikar/federated-subscriptions/messages/README.md

 npm run db:generate
 ```

+### Trouble with Prisma?

+If you're struggling to set up the Prisma database, you can switch to our JSON file setup instead.
+Jump to the `resolvers` directory.

+Each applicable resolver file contains optional code for you to uncomment instead of the default functions.
+Rather than using the `db` that we've set on our server's context (accessing the Prisma database), they make use of `messagesAPI`, which is a class instance with methods that operate on a separate JSON file.
+It has all of the same methods as the Prisma client, but you'll be able to use a JSON file containing messages data instead of a database.

 ### Launching Sandbox

 When you run `npm run dev` the server will begin running on port 4001.
 Open up [http://localhost:4001](http://localhost:4001) to access Sandbox.
 Sandbox is an environment where we can write and execute GraphQL operations.